 Fold in the chocolate chips.

-Scoop the cookies onto the cookie sheet.
+Scoop the cookie batter balls of dough onto the cookie sheet.
 I used a large scoop and got about seven cookies on my baking sheet.

 I have a round stone baking sheet.
 I like to use stoneware because I think it bakes more evenly.

-Bake for about 11 minutes on 375-degrees, or until the edges are golden brown.
+Bake for about 11 minutes at 375 degree oven temperature or until the edges are golden brown.

 I usually let my cookies sit on the baking sheet for about five minutes after I pull them out of the oven.
 That way you’re not going to have a big blob of cookie–not that I wouldn’t eat it.
 I’d definitely still eat it.